luciotato/LiteScript/source/Compiler.lite.md

         else

-            if .options.single and .options.compileIfNewer and fileInfo.outFileIsNewer
-                do nothing //do not compile if source didnt change else
+            if importingModule is .root and .options.compileIfNewer and fileInfo.outFileIsNewer do nothing //do not compile if source didnt change else
                 this.compileFile fileInfo.filename, moduleNode